abulaatikko/jeltsin/README.md

 ## TODO

-* import React from 'react'
+* show the 1000 newest news in web page (react, preact, vue?)
+* request a key to make the app remember your last opened link
 * use http://yle.fi/uutiset/rss
-* show the 1000 newest news in web page (preact?)